 Hellenic College young women who are interested in discussing and learning about servant-leadership opportunities within and outside of the Church are encouraged to attend the WiLS group.
-Female graduate students in the School of Theology facilitate discussions, lead book discussions, organize activities, and offer the time as "older sisters" to the undergraduate students.
-The group acts as a vital support-network and educational forum for any young woman interested in serving the Church.
+Female graduate students in the School of Theology facilitate discussions, lead book discussions, organize activities, and offer their time as "older sisters" to the undergraduate students.
+The group acts as a vital support network and educational forum for any young woman interested in serving the Church.

 Director: Michael Tishel

 Once a month, students meet over a hearty supper off-campus to discuss various contemporary issues and how they affect our Christian vocation.
 This group is primarily student-led and student-run.
 Anyone who is interested is asked to attend a planning meeting at the beginning of the year, where participants select topics and assign discussion facilitators.
 The only requirements are a voracious appetite and a desire for thoughtful reflection and discussion.

 If you are interested in getting involved in the community. but do not have time for the full ICE course, the OVM is pleased to announce a non-credit opportunity for students.
 The new off-campus volunteer program involves four hours per week of service at an area non-profit for two semesters.
 In addition, participants will attend mandatory orientation sessions and twice-monthly reflection groups, to debrief your experiences and discuss issues and questions arising from your work.